TheLady/faulty-hedgehog/README.md

 It is an API with a web form as a user interface and a dependency called sandbox server (a simple HTTP server), created using Node JS and Express.

+## Installation Guide:

+- Clone this repository using $ git clone https://github.com/TheLady/faulty-hedgehog
+- Run $ npm install.
+- Navigate into Sandbox-Server directory
+- Start program with terminal '$ npm run sb'
+- Go to http://localhost:3000 to view 'Welcome to Sandbox Server!' message
+- Navigate into Postalicious directory
+- Start program with terminal '$ npm run postalicious'
+- Go to http://localhost:3001 to view our Postalicious front-end Postman Clone

+## Installation Example:

+Use Cases:
+Postalicious
+You have an app that is hosted on a particular port, and you want to see the details of your requests.
+- Press 'BUILD REQUEST' to see your request under the REQUEST div.

+Sandbox-Server
+For example, start it with 'npm run sb', and navigate to http://localhost:3000/not-a-page to see that the server is setup and running.

 ## Specifications

 **General**